ftsrg/trainbenchmark/README.md

 **Note.** The Train Benchmark has a fork for the [2015 Transformation Tool Contest](https://github.com/FTSRG/trainbenchmark-ttc), primarily targeting EMF tools.
 This repository contains the original Train Benchmark which also supports RDF, SQL and property graph databases.

-**Warning.** The Train Benchmark is designed to run in a server environment.
+**Warning.** The Train Benchmark is designed to run in an isolated server environment, e.g. virtual machines in the cloud.
 Some implementations may shut down or delete existing databases, so only run it on your developer workstation if you understand the consequences.

 For theoretical and implementation details, check out the following documents:
 * [Train Benchmark technical report](https://www.sharelatex.com/github/repos/FTSRG/trainbenchmark-docs/builds/latest/output.pdf) ([GitHub repository](https://github.com/FTSRG/trainbenchmark-docs))